flathub-infra/documentation/blog/2025-02-21/index.md

 ## Caveats

 There are a few caveats to some of the points above which I would be remiss not to mention.
-First, Flathub has granted a small handful of trusted partners the ability to directly upload their
+First, Flathub has granted a small handful of trusted partners (including Mozilla and OBS Studio) the ability to directly upload their builds from their own infrastructure.
+Even for the few cases of direct uploads, we require a public manifest and build pipeline to enable similar reproducibility and auditability as outlined above.
+We also require the apps to be verified.

+Lastly, some apps (around 6%) use [extra-data](https://docs.flatpak.org/en/latest/conventions.html#exporting-through-extra-data) to download and unpack an existing package (e.g. a Debian package) during installation.
+These are largely proprietary apps that cannot be built on Flathub’s infrastructure, or apps using complex toolchains that require network access during build.
+This is discouraged since it does not enable the same level of auditability nor multi-architecture support that building from source does.
+As a result, this is heavily scrutinized during human review and only accepted as a last resort.

+Even with the above, the vast majority of apps are built reproducibly from source on Flathub's infrastructure—and the handful that aren't still greatly benefit from the transparency and auditability built into the other layers.

 ## Incident Response